VictoKu1/EmergencyStorage/README.md

 # EmergencyStorage

-A modular project designed to run on Raspberry Pi (or Linux) with a connected HDD, providing scripts that download/mirror emergency data from multiple sources.
+A modular project designed to run on Raspberry Pi (or any other Linux PC) with a connected HDD, providing scripts that download/mirror emergency data from multiple sources.

 ## Architecture